In the hospitality and food service industries, there is a saying that amateurs buy often, but professionals purchase only once.

 6) Purchasing offers better return on investment: During the recession, many operators re-engineered their menus to focus more on ancillary items like salads, soups, appetizers and desserts.
 Profit margins are better on these products and they offer greater flexibility to introduce new ideas.
 These operators increased their margins by offering exciting new desserts with a cup of coffee or other beverage.
 This was a direct result of purchasing and its related analysis, demonstrating the great return on investment of group purchasing organizations.

 There are many sound benefits to implementing purchasing best practices.
 The bottom line is that if you’re simply buying products instead of purchasing, you’re not getting the most for your dollar, and possibly save the wrong products at the wrong price.
-Source1 Purchasing can get guide you away from buying and toward purchasing.
+As an authority in GPO best practices, Source1 Purchasing can get guide you away from buying and toward purchasing.
 Plus you’ll have access to the resources, tools and leverage of a powerful purchasing program.